Fourier Series and Transform

 • Linear filter

-• Low frequencies pass through
+• Low frequencies pass through.
+High get suppressed.

 High-pass filter